malikolivier/malikolivier.github.io/_drafts/2016-09-12-how-we-used-dynamodb-for-our-business.markdown

 DYNAMODB_PID=$!
-echo "DynamoDB PID: $DYNAMODB_PID" trap "echo 'Killing DynamoDB with PID: $DYNAMODB_PID'; kill $DYNAMODB_PID" INT sleep 1s node populate-dynamodb-script.js
+echo "DynamoDB PID: $DYNAMODB_PID" trap "echo 'Killing DynamoDB with PID: $DYNAMODB_PID'; kill $DYNAMODB_PID" INT
+# We sleep 1 second to wait for DynamoDB to be up and ready.
+sleep 1s
+# Then we populate DynamoDB
+node populate-dynamodb-script.js
 ```

+We use `trap` to kill the DynamoDB process when SIGINT is sent to the shell process.
+If you do not do that, DynamoDB will go on running in the background for ever
+even when you push Ctrl-C.